parappally/parappally.github.io/README.md

   * Adding a particle loading effect
   * Remaking website in React / Vue (https://bootstrap-vue.js.org/docs/components/card)
   * Incoporating another framework into the site (maybe experiment with Bulma?)
+  * Fixing the nav-bar, sometimes it doesn't close on mobile devices